 The Secretary/Treasurer shall have charge of all funds collected for the maintenance of the Library and shall pay out said funds on orders of the Board.
 Checks shall be signed by the Chair and the Secretary/Treasurer, or by such other designated Board members in the absence of either of the above officers.
 At least one original signature shall appear on all checks.
 Whenever these Bylaws require a signature, an electronic signature satisfies that requirement if the Board has approved the payment and the document has not been modified since the signature was affixed.
 An electronic signature is defined as a signature created, transmitted, received, or stored by electronic means.
 The Secretary/Treasurer shall see that an accurate record is kept of all moneys received and dispersed.
 Monthly financial reports shall be made to the Board.
-In addition, an annual report shall be presented to the Board.
-An audit by a Licensed Municipal Accountant shall be made each year.
+In addition, an annual report shall be made each year.
 The treasurer must be bonded in an amount fixed by the Board and approved by the governing body of the municipality (K.S.A.
 12-1226).